seriva/qdfps/README.md

 - **ESC**: Exit game

 ### Gameplay
-- Navigate through the 3D world
+- Navigate through the 3D world using WASD + mouse controls
-- Switch between play and edit modes
+- Switch between play and edit modes with Tab
-- Build and modify the world in real-time
+- Build and modify the world in real-time (single-player only)
-- Multiplayer support for collaborative building
+- In-game console for debugging and commands

-## Development

-### Architecture
+## Architecture

-The game follows a modular architecture with separate systems for:
+The game uses a modular design with these core systems:
-- **Rendering**: OpenGL-based rendering with frustum culling
-- **Physics**: Basic collision detection and movement
-- **Scripting**: Custom scripting language for game logic
-- **Networking**: Multiplayer synchronization
-- **Editing**: Real-time world modification

-### Key Components
-- **Map System**: Handles world data and octree spatial partitioning
+- **Map System**: World data management with octree spatial partitioning
-- **Renderer**: OpenGL rendering with texture management
+- **Renderer**: OpenGL rendering, texture management, and frustum culling
 - **Physics**: Collision detection and player movement
 - **Scripting**: Custom script interpreter for game logic
-- **Console**: In-game console for debugging and commands
+- **Console**: Debug interface and command system